1 lb boneless skinless chicken thighs or breasts, cut into bite-size pieces

 John and Cate were among the very first neighbors I encountered when I relocated to downtown Kansas City five years ago.
 Upon my arrival in the neighborhood, I was unfamiliar with anyone.
 However, a charming new coffee shop fortuitously opened next door that very week.
 As I began to visit morning after morning to order my preferred iced pour-over, I observed that another couple was doing the same.
 Eventually, we all introduced ourselves, and one of my most treasured friendships was formed.

 For years, the three of us met at the coffee shop nearly every morning — exchanging sleepy pre-caffeinated hugs, updating each other on the previous day’s happenings, petting each other’s dogs, discussing all matters related to small business, and finally settling at nearby tables with our laptops to work for a few hours.
-Over time, our morning gatherings expanded to evenings, visiting each other’s homes for spontaneous happy hours and dinners, sneaking up to the rooftops to view the fireworks on the 4th of July, or gathering all of our neighbors together each Tuesday for our beloved “neighbor nights” dinners.

 In an instant, these two transitioned from being neighbors to what we termed “freighbors,” and now we consider ourselves “framily.”
 I deeply miss them and our Tuesday nights, especially now that I am 4800 miles away across the ocean.

 Whenever I gather the ingredients to prepare a batch of their renowned homemade jambalaya recipe, I am immediately transported back to their former loft, recalling those spontaneous, amusing, and often longer-than-anticipated hours we spent creating culinary delights together in the kitchen.
-The jambalaya bubbling on the stove, wine glasses being replenished continuously, and neighbors dropping by upon hearing we were cooking.
-Those delightful, enjoyable, and lengthy evenings spent around the table as our little neighborhood family.

 As Julia Child famously stated, “People who love to eat are always the best people.”
 John and Cate undoubtedly rank among my closest friends.